 The Chase Ink Business Cash Card offers 5% cash back on $25K in annual telecom, internet, and office supply purchases.
 It also offers 12 months of 0% interest on purchases.
 Read more about this card here.
 You can buy Uber/UberEats gift cards from Staples and get 5 Chase points per dollar, which you can redeem for 5% cash back.
 Or you can transfer those points to a card (belonging to you or an authorized user) like Chase Sapphire Preferred or Chase Ink Business Preferred where 5 points will be worth 6.25% towards travel or the Chase Sapphire Reserve card where 5 points will be worth 7.5% towards travel.
 Those 3 cards also allow you to transfer points into airline miles and hotel points where 5 points can be worth substantially more than 7.5%!

 Amazon typically offers substantial discounts on Apple products.
 You can also purchase Amazon gift cards from Staples, Office Max, or Office Depot and earn 5 Chase points per dollar spent when using your Chase Ink Business Cash Card.

-If you want that card with a signup bonus, the Chase Ink Business Unlimited Card has no annual fee, offers $500 in the form of 50K points for spending $3,000 in 3 months, and 1.5 points per dollar everywhere.
+If you want that card with a bigger signup bonus, the Chase Ink Business Unlimited Card has no annual fee, offers $500 in the form of 50K points for spending $3,000 in 3 months, and 1.5 points per dollar everywhere.
 Once again, you can use that for cash back at 1 cent per point, or you can increase the cashback from 1.5 cents per dollar to 2.25 cents or more per dollar for travel by also having a Chase Sapphire Preferred, Chase Ink Business Preferred, or Chase Sapphire Reserve card.